wupeka/draft-krecicki-dns-covert/draft-krecicki-dns-covert.md

 IANA is requested to assign Bit 1 of EDNS Header to COVERT-OK bit.

-IANA is requested to assign a Resource Record type 61440 for NOTE RR.

 # Security considerations

 Since Zone Transfers are unencrypted the contents of Covert RRs might still be snooped by an on-path attacker.
-Protection against this kind of attack is outside of scope of this document, it can be achieved using e.g. a secure tunnel, private network or a form of DNS over TLS transport.
+Protection against this kind of attack is outside of scope of this document, it can be achieved using e.g. a secure tunnel, private network or using XFR over TLS transport.

 {backmatter}